Reopening states too early will bring deadlier outcomes, coronavirus projection models show - Local News 8

 Meanwhile, some governors are moving forward with reopening their economies.

-Under the governor’s new plan, any business will be able to reopen as long as 6 feet of social distancing can be maintained, and indoor retail businesses will have to limit their number of customers to no more than a quarter of their normal capacity.
+Under the governor’s plan, any business can reopen as long as 6 feet of social distancing can be maintained, and indoor retail businesses will have to limit their number of customers to no more than a quarter of their normal capacity.

-Texas Gov. Greg Abbott said he will allow his stay-at-home order for Texas to expire on April 30.
-A new order will include an initial first phase of reopening that allows businesses such as retail stores, malls, restaurants and theaters to open on May 1 with 25% occupancy.
+Texas Gov. Greg Abbott said he will allow his stay-at-home order for Texas to expire April 30.
+A new order will include an initial first phase of reopening that allows businesses such as retail stores, malls, restaurants and theaters to open Friday with 25% occupancy.

 Comments